 How to make a cavity filling last

 The first step is to have good oral hygiene and visit your dentist every six months.
 As a daily practice, you need to brush with fluoride toothpaste and make sure to floss.
-Many patients have also found success by using an antibacterial mouth wash at least once a day.
-You can again rinse your mouth out with water when you eat or drink sugary foods.
+Many patients have also successfully used an antibacterial mouth wash at least once daily.
+You can again rinse your mouth with water when you eat or drink sugary foods.
 With the filling in place and your smile restored, it is also a could idea to follow the following tips:

 - Choose a non-abrasive toothbrush to avoid damaging your restorations.